timwredwards/timwredwards.github.io/_posts/2020-02-18-continuous-integration.md

 Continuous integration (CI) is defined as:

->  "a development practice where developers integrate code into a shared repository frequently, preferably several times a day.
+>  "A development practice where developers integrate code into a shared repository frequently, preferably several times a day.
 Each integration can then be verified by an automated build and automated tests." - [codeship.com](https://codeship.com/continuous-integration-essentials){:target="_blank"}

 <!--more-->